 - Prescription medicines.

-Physical therapy can also lower costs.
+Physical therapy also can lower costs.
 Physical therapists help patients avoid falls that could lead to hospital visits.
 They also work with patients to address conditions before they become chronic and more costly.
 Learn more about how payment for physical therapist services works.

 6. Myth: Surgery is my only option.

 Fact: In many cases, physical therapy has been shown to be as effective as surgery in treating a wide range of conditions such as:

 - Rotator cuff tears.